 A final option is the use of acidic cleaners, although this is the least desirable due to the problems mentioned earlier.
 The two safest, and most effective, options are cleaners with sulfamic acid and phosphoric acid.
 If you do use one of these cleaning products, it is critical that you follow the directions exactly in order to harm your flooring and tile as little as possible.
 No matter what cleaning method you choose, you need to thoroughly rinse, dry, and polish the area you have cleaned.

 Grout haze is the residue left by the application of the grout on the face of the tile.
 This can often be removed by using just water and a scouring pad.
 If that does not produce satisfactory results a scouring cleanser may be used or a poultice and a pad.
 Other options include a commercially available grout haze removal cleaning solution or an acidic cleaning solution.

-No matter which type of travertine you choose or where you install it, taking proper care of it is essential for lasting quality.
-Following these tips along with your manufacturer’s recommendations will help keep your space in tip top shape and your travertine in like-new condition.
+No matter which type of travertine tile you choose or where you install it, taking proper care of it is essential for lasting quality.
+Following these tips along with your manufacturer’s recommendations will help keep your space in tip top shape and your travertine tile in like-new condition.

 Do you have any cleaning tips for natural stone flooring?